-Trying to decide whether you or someone you love needs rehab treatment can be difficult.
-Making matters even more confusing is the question of the drug addiction vs drug abuse definition.
+Trying to decide whether you or someone you love needs residential rehab treatment can be difficult.
+Making matters even more confusing is the question of the drug addiction vs. drug abuse definition.
 People often use the terms “drug abuse” and “drug addiction” incorrectly or interchangeably.
 However, one of these is more severe than the other.
 Crestview Recovery is here to help you learn the difference.

 Drug Abuse Definition